ilai-ucsb/music_rec/team/retrospectives/RETRO_03.md

 -  Planning meetings with set agendas to make efficient use of time
 - Approving PRs in a timely manner
 - Writting integration tests for the majority of our components: but we can manually test difficult to write tests for, features.
-- Prioritizing remaing task both in category of nice to have and final
+- Prioritizing remaining task both in category of nice to have and final
 - Make sure our web depolyment is up to date

 Stop: